MisterZen01/MC-PYTChat/README.md

 - **Note**: Your video ID is found in the URL: youtube.com/live/**WRb7TC2k1cQ**

-3. Download and install Minescript in your Minecraft modpack
+3. Download and install Minescript in your Minecraft modpack.

 https://modrinth.com/mod/minescript

 ## Usage
-1. Make sure you put the script (chat.py) in the correct folder.
-Minescript will generate a folder once it is ran once with the mod installed.
-You will then place the scripts in the new minescript folder

-2. You will need to run the script through Minecraft using Minescript.
-To run any script you will have to do a Backslash (\), then write the name of the script, excluding the file extension (.**py**)
+1. Ensure your Minecraft has the Minescript mod installed and has at least run once to generate the mod folders.

+2. Download and place the `chat.py` script in the newly generated `minescript` folder.

-This is what the command should look like to run the chat.py script in Minecraft
+3. Start Minecraft, open the chat window, and type the following command to run the script: `/chat`

-`/chat`

-3. It should then say **Starting YouTube Chat...** and start being able to see YouTube live chat messages in Minecraft
+4. It should then say **"Starting YouTube Chat..."** and you'll be able to start seeing YouTube live chat messages in Minecraft.

 ## Additional Documentation